argumentcomputer/zk-light-clients/ethereum/docs/src/run/setup_proof_server.md

     - `-C target-cpu=native`: This will ensure that the binary is optimized for the CPU it is running on.
 This is very important for [plonky3](https://github.com/plonky3/plonky3?tab=readme-ov-file#cpu-features) performance.
-    - `--cfg tokio_unstable`: This will enable the unstable features of the Tokio runtime.
-This is necessary for aptos dependencies.
     - `-C opt-level=3`: This turns on the maximum level of compiler optimizations.
     - This can also be configured in `~/.cargo/config.toml` instead by adding:
         ```toml